hugocarmaga/floco/README.md

 ### Requirements

 To run Floco, you need a [Gurobi License](https://www.gurobi.com/solutions/licensing/) for solving the ILP problem.
+Please install [Gurobi](https://anaconda.org/channels/Gurobi/packages/gurobi/overview), using a version compatible with your license (here, tested using version 12.0.3, older versions might be slower).

 Additionally, you need:

 - numpy>=2.3.2
 - scikit-learn>=1.7.1
 - scipy>=1.16.1
-- gurobipy (Tested with v12.0.3, can be slower with older versions)

 ### Bioconda